wavim/assignee/report/report.typ

 Zod schemas fill up the inadequacy of SQLite dynamic data types, and allows even more specific constraints.
 This ensures development goes smoothly, and different layers agree on the same interface, catching errors early in development.

+== Reference
+Please refer to the repository source code for details on schemas.
+The code is meant to be self-documenting, and would not be hard to interpret after having a rough understanding of the site after reading this report.

 = Presentation Layer
 The essence of an application is the interface that presents data to users.
 This chapter covers the frontend website design first, followed by implementation details.